lexisother/lexisother.tk/data/blog/study-advice/Post.md

 <!--
 NOTES:
     - To reach one minute of reading length, one must write a project description of around a thousand characters.
--->
+    - There is a chance nobody will ever read these notes.
+To whoever does: hi <3 -->

 Na een jaar op deze opleiding gezeten te hebben, heb ik ondervonden dat dit toch echt wel *de* opleiding voor mij is.